Canada signs landmark LNG energy deal with Germany - MyJoyOnline

 Not all are in disagreement, however.
 One of the project's proponents is the Nisga'a Nation, whose territory would house the Ksi Lisims LNG facility.

-Conservative leader Pierre Poilievre accused the Liberal government of previous failings when it came to supporting LNG projects in Canada, which he argued would have delivered energy to Europe much faster.
+Conservative leader Pierre Poilievre accused the Liberal government of past failures in supporting LNG projects in Canada, which he argued would have delivered energy to Europe much faster.

 "It is more headlines without deadlines, announcements without actions, illusions without reality," Poilievre said.

-Fourteen Liberal MPs signed a letter to the prime minister last week saying they are "deeply concerned" about what they say is a backslide of the government's environmental commitments.
+Fourteen Liberal MPs signed a letter to the prime minister last week saying they are "deeply concerned" about what they call a backslide in the government's environmental commitments.

 And on Wednesday, former environment minister Steven Guilbeault said he will resign from caucus this summer.
 Guilbeault was a prominent environmental activist with Greenpeace before entering politics.